grassrootseconomics/cic-dashboard/docs/INSTALLATION.md

 The `init-resources.yaml` applies `Roles`,`RoleBindings`,`IngressRoutes` and `Certificates` for the core components.

-1. `kubectl apply -k init-resources`
+1. `kubectl apply -k init-manifests`

 #### 4. Configure Vault